marquesjr/ComfyUI-Docker-CUDA-preloaded/README.md

 ## Common Errors

+If you think there are missing models, or you see downloading errors during `docker compose up`, you can run `check_urls.sh`.
+It will check each URL in the `models.conf` file so you can see which ones became inaccessible for some reason.

 If you see a dialog box in ComfyUI complaining about "Header too Small", pay attention which Node and file.
 Then browse to the path, like "models/lora/flu1-canny-dev-lora.safetensors", let's say.
 It's probably 0 bytes because the download failed.
 Check the URL in models.conf and re-download to see if the URL is 404 Not Found.

 Every time you `git pull` and you see a change in the Dockerfile, you need to do the following: